lamini-ai/lamini-examples/03_RAG/rag.md

   - Default to 128.
   - `step_size` should be less than or equal to `chunk_size`.

 The code to load the files is very straightforward.
-We simply load all the files in the directory recursively as text into a list of strings.
+Simply load all the files in the directory recursively as text into a list of strings.
 ```python
     def load(self):